Tips for living with Seasonal Affective Disorder (SAD)

 Five tips on how to live with SAD

-3. Be sociable – It can be very tempting to sit indoors and get cosy for the weekend, but planning an evening or afternoon out with friends or relatives can be a really good way to give structure to your day and avoid loneliness and negative thoughts or feelings.
+3. Be sociable – it can be very tempting to sit indoors and get cosy for the weekend, but planning an evening or afternoon out with friends or relatives can be a really good way to give structure to your day and avoid loneliness and negative thoughts or feelings.

-4. Don’t sleep in too late – We’ve all been there.
+4. Don’t sleep in too late – we’ve all been there.
 The working week can take its toll, especially at this time of year, so truly savouring a rare lie in may seem like a great idea.
-But during the autumn and winter months staying in bed too long as this will limit your exposure to light, and your eyes need to take in light to withhold serotonin (a chemical in the brain which ‘lifts’ your mood).
+But during the autumn and winter months staying in bed too long will limit your exposure to light, and your eyes need to take in light to withhold serotonin (a chemical in the brain which ‘lifts’ your mood).

-5. Be honest with yourself – Don’t keep saying “I’m fine” if you’re experiencing symptoms regularly and they’re starting to have a negative effect on your life.
+5. Be honest with yourself – don’t keep saying “I’m fine” if you’re experiencing symptoms regularly and they’re starting to have a negative effect on your life.
 Speak to your GP for further help and advice.

 Dr Bijlani explains: “Some patients may benefit from antidepressant medication and talking treatments, such as psychotherapy, which help sufferers accept their illness and learn coping strategies.”